guitarvydas/guitarvydas.github.io/_posts/2021-07-06-Asynchronous Thinking.md

 # Discussion

-Programming in FBP is _VASTLY_ different from sequential programming, yet, the words used to explain both are frighteningly similar.
-This means that it is virtually impossible to explain how to use FBP using only words (I've been trying, I'm up to 330+ blog posts, but have yet to find the sweet spot).
+Programming asynchronously is _VASTLY_ different from sequential programming, yet, the words used to explain both are frighteningly similar.
+This means that it is virtually impossible to explain how to use asynchronocity using only words (I've been trying, I'm up to 330+ blog posts, but have yet to find the sweet spot).

 Henry Ford is attributed with saying "If I had asked people what they wanted, they would have said faster horses".